erez-o/docsforge/docs/autodocSettings-full-list.md

 !!! note
     This section is relevant only for languages c, c++, c#.

     The following parameters deal with the c preprocessor that works with doxygen.
-You can see additional details [here](https://www.star.bnl.gov/public/comp/sofi/doxygen/config.html#config_prepro).
+You can see additional details [here](http://www.doxygen.nl/manual/preprocessing.html).

 ### ENABLE_PREPROCESSING ###

-If the ENABLE_PREPROCESSING tag is set to YES (the default) doxygen will evaluate all C-preprocessor directives found in the sources and include files.
+If the ENABLE_PREPROCESSING tag is set to "YES", doxygen will evaluate all C-preprocessor directives found in the sources and include files.

-The default value is: "YES"
+The default value is: "NO"

+Note: the values true/false can also be used instead of "YES"/"NO".

 ### MACRO_EXPANSION ###

-If the MACRO_EXPANSION tag is set to YES (the default) doxygen will expand all macro names in the source code.
+If the MACRO_EXPANSION tag is set to "YES", doxygen will expand all macro names in the source code.
 If set to NO only conditional compilation will be performed.
 Macro expansion can be done in a controlled way by setting EXPAND_ONLY_PREDEF to YES.

+The default value is: "NO"

+Note: the values true/false can also be used instead of "YES"/"NO".

+### SKIP_FUNCTION_MACROS ###

+If the SKIP_FUNCTION_MACROS tag is set to "YES", doxygen's preprocessor will remove all function-like macros that are alone on a line, have an all uppercase name, and do not end with a semicolon.
+Such function macros are typically used for boiler-plate code, and will confuse the parser if not removed.

-The default value is: "YES"
+The default value is: "NO"

+Note: the values true/false can also be used instead of "YES"/"NO".

 ### EXPAND_ONLY_PREDEF ###

-If the EXPAND_ONLY_PREDEF and MACRO_EXPANSION tags are both set to YES then the macro expansion is limited to the macros specified with the PREDEFINED and EXPAND_AS_DEFINED tags.
+If the EXPAND_ONLY_PREDEF and MACRO_EXPANSION tags are both set to "YES" then the macro expansion is limited to the macros specified with the PREDEFINED and EXPAND_AS_DEFINED tags.

 The default value is: "NO"

+Note: the values true/false can also be used instead of "YES"/"NO".

+### PREDEFINED ###

+The PREDEFINED tag can be used to specify one or more macro names that are defined before the preprocessor is started (similar to the -D option of gcc).
+The argument of the tag is a list of macros of the form: name or name=definition (no spaces).
+If the definition and the "=" are omitted, "=1" is assumed.

+The default value is: ""

+### EXPAND_AS_DEFINED ###

+If the MACRO_EXPANSION and EXPAND_ONLY_PREDEF tags are set to "YES" then this tag can be used to specify a list of macro names that should be expanded.
+The macro definition that is found in the sources will be used.
+Use the PREDEFINED tag if you want to use a different macro definition.

+The default value is: ""

 ### SEARCH_INCLUDES ###

-If the SEARCH_INCLUDES tag is set to YES (the default) the includes files in the INCLUDE_PATH (see below) will be searched if a #include is found.
+If the SEARCH_INCLUDES tag is set to "YES" the includes files in the INCLUDE_PATH (see below) will be searched if a #include is found.

 The default value is: "YES"

+Note: the values true/false can also be used instead of "YES"/"NO".

 ### INCLUDE_PATH ###